jhighman/signr/docs/system-overview.md

 1. **Invitation-based Access**: Candidates access the system via a unique URL containing a tracking ID and timeframe parameter.

+2. **Multi-language Support**: The system supports multiple languages (English, Spanish, French, and Italian) with a language switcher, allowing candidates to complete the process in their preferred language.

-2. **Employment Timeline Creation**: Candidates can add multiple types of timeline entries:
+3. **Employment Timeline Creation**: Candidates can add multiple types of timeline entries:
    - Jobs (with company, position, dates, and contact information)
    - Education periods
    - Unemployment gaps
    - Other relevant periods

-3. **Timeline Visualization**: The system provides an interactive visual representation of the timeline, showing coverage and gaps, helping candidates understand their progress toward meeting the timeframe requirement.
+4. **Timeline Visualization**: The system provides an interactive visual representation of the timeline, showing coverage and gaps, helping candidates understand their progress toward meeting the timeframe requirement.

-4. **Timeframe Validation**: The system calculates the total time accounted for and ensures it meets the required timeframe, with real-time feedback to the candidate.
+5. **Timeframe Validation**: The system calculates the total time accounted for and ensures it meets the required timeframe, with real-time feedback to the candidate.

+6. **Education Verification**: When required, the system collects detailed information about the candidate's educational background, including school name, degree level, major, and award year.

-5. **Digital Signature**: Candidates sign their submission using a canvas-based signature capture powered by the signature_pad.js library.
+7. **Digital Signature**: Candidates sign their submission using a canvas-based signature capture powered by the signature_pad.js library.

-6. **Document Generation**: The system generates both PDF and JSON versions of the claim for different verification needs.
+8. **Document Generation**: The system generates both PDF and JSON versions of the claim for different verification needs.

-7. **Claim Storage**: All submissions are stored with a unique tracking ID for future reference.
+9. **Claim Storage**: All submissions are stored with a unique tracking ID for future reference.

 ## Current Implementation

 The current implementation is a Flask-based web application with:

-- A four-step user flow (landing page, personal information, timeline entries, signature & submission)
+- A multi-step user flow (landing page, personal information, timeline entries, optional degree verification, signature & submission)
 - Interactive timeline visualization with real-time validation
 - Comprehensive client-side validation for data completeness and timeframe coverage
 - Server-side processing and document generation
 - CSRF protection using Flask-WTF
+- Internationalization (i18n) using Flask-Babel with support for multiple languages
 - Responsive design for various device sizes
 - File-based storage in the claims directory